-This Translate Function is found in the Review tab of MS Excel.
+The “Translate” function is found in the “Review” tab of MS Excel.

 You must be wondering what its use is!
 Let us understand with the following example.

-Let’s check your mind!
-You must be wondering that short sentences could be googled also, then what is excel translate’s actual use?
+Let us check your mind!
+First, you must be wondering if we could also google short sentences; then, what is Excel translate’s actual use?

 Well, here is the answer.